ISO/IEC 27001:2022 Key Terms – Essential Information Security Terminology Explained

-ISO 27001 key terms are essential for understanding the framework and requirements of the Information Security Management System (ISMS).
+There are some essential terms you should know to better understand the framework and requirements of the Information Security Management System (ISMS).
 Whether your organization is preparing for ISO/IEC 27001 certification or strengthening its information security program, learning these definitions will help you apply the standard effectively and maintain compliance with global best practices.

 Understanding ISO 27001 Key Terms

-Below are some of the most important ISO 27001 key terms you’ll encounter throughout the certification process:
+Below are some of the most important terms you’ll encounter throughout the certification process:

 Asset – Something that has value to the organization.
 An asset extends beyond physical goods or hardware and includes software, information, people, services, and reputation.